AlgoMaster Logo

 Code

 Every next call recomputes the sum by iterating over up to size elements, even though only one value changed.
-What if we maintained a running sum and just adjusted it when an element enters or leaves the window?
+The next approach keeps a running sum and adjusts it incrementally as elements enter and leave the window.

 Approach 2: Queue with Running Sum